Cohen-Macaulay modules over the algebra of planar quasi-invariants and Calogero-Moser systems: Introduction

 We tried to keep the exposition of this paper self--contained.
 Still, our work is based on the following two external ingredients.
 Firstly, we essentially use the theory of multivariate Baker--Akhieser functions of (generalized) Calogero--Moser systems \cite{ChalykhVeselov90, ChalykhStyrkasVeselov, Berest, ChalykhFeiginVeselov2, Chalykh}.
 The second ingredient is the ``matrix--problem method'' of \cite{SurvOnCM, BDNonIsol} to study Cohen--Macaulay modules over singular surfaces with non--isolated singularities.

 \textit{Acknowledgement}.
 The work of the first--named author was partially supported by the CRC/TRR 191 project ``Symplectic Structures in Geometry, Algebra and Dynamics'' of German Research Council (DFG).
-The research of the second--named author was partially supported by the DAAD program ``Bilateral Exchange of Academics 2016'', the RFBR grant 16--01--00378--a and by the grant of scientific schools NSh 7962.2016.1.
+The research of the second--named author was partially supported by the DAAD program ``Bilateral Exchange of Academics 2016'' and the RSF grant 16--11--10069.
 We are also grateful to Misha Feigin for fruitful discussions.

 \textit{List of notations}.
 For reader's convenience we make an account of the most important notations used in this paper.

 1.~A weighted line arrangement $(\Pi, \underline{\mu})$ is an input datum defining the corresponding algebra of quasi--invariant polynomials $A = A(\Pi, \underline{\mu}) \subset R = \CC[z_1, z_2] = \CC\bigl[\rho\cos(\varphi), \rho \sin(\varphi)\bigr]$.
 It consists of a finite set $\Pi \subset \CC$ and a function $\Pi \stackrel{\underline{\mu}}\lar \NN_0, \; \alpha \mapsto \mu_\alpha = \underline{\mu}(\alpha)$.
 We put $\mu = \sum_{\alpha \in \Pi} \mu_\alpha$.
 For a Baker--Akhieser weighted line arrangement, the function $\underline{\mu}$ has to satisfy very strong constraints; see Section \ref{S:SpectralModule}.
 In the Coxeter case, $\Pi = \Lambda_n = \bigl\{0, \frac{1}{n} \pi, \dots, \frac{n-1}{n} \pi\bigr\}$.
 Finally, $X$ always denotes the affine surface, determined by the algebra $A$ and $\kP$ is the set of prime ideals in $A$ of height one.